zowe/docs-site/docs/troubleshoot/cli/cli-use-curl-to-troubleshoot.md

 ### `--insecure`

-Use `--insecure` with a trusted server that does not require verification before a data transfer.
+Use `--insecure` to bypass SSL certificate validation if you are connecting to a trusted server that has self-signed certificates.

 ### `--user "<ID>:<PASSWORD>"`